 Most grapnel anchors nowadays come with foldability features to save space and most don’t even weigh past 1kg.
 Oftentimes you may have to compensate for the lack of weight by rigging it up with a heavier chain.
 This should up their holding power significantly, to the point that they can keep your boat steady in more agitating weather and current conditions.

 I’d say most grapnel anchors that allow you to do this deserve to be called versatile, and almost all that incorporate a smart design have this characteristic.
-That said, the other factors that you should always be mindful of when buying the best anchor for rocky bottom are the following:
+That said, the other factors that you should always be mindful of when buying the right anchor for rocky bottom are the following:

 - Holding Power